Saturday, April 30, 2016

 Saturday, April 16, 2016

-There Goes the Neighborhood: Piedmont, California in 1980
+There Goes the Neighborhood: Oakland, California in 1980

 A bunch of my Icelandic friends are talking about Barnamenning, which is some festival celebrating children's culture.
 Or something.
 So to honor that, I thought I'd post some truly anxiety inducing childhood snapshots.
 Kidding.
 They're actually quite pleasant.
 For me, anyway.